cyberthinkers/typescript-to-scala-js-facade/README.md

 # typescript-to-scala-js-facade
-This tool will create JavaScript facades for Scala.js from typescript ambient declarations.
+This tool will create JavaScript library facades for Scala.js from Typescript ambient declarations.